Rarefied gas dynamics: Transitional regime

 The transitional regime is hardest for mathematical modeling, because the continuum assumption is broken and the intermolecular collisions cannot be neglected.
 Therefore, the Boltzmann equation should be solved for any specific gas flow.
 The discrete velocity method and fast spectral method are typically used for this task.
 However, an application of this method to the Boltzmann equation in its exact form is very costly so that, till now, only few very simple problems have been solved by this way.
 To reduce the computational cost, the Boltzmann equation is replaced by its simplified form called a model kinetic equation.
 Three commonly used model equations are Bhatnagar, Gross, Krook (BGK), Ellipsoidal Statistical (ES-model), and Shakhov (S-model).
 The computational effort to solve these model equations is essentially smaller than that to solve the Boltzmann equation itself and, at the same time, they are appropriate to solve practical problems with a reasonable accuracy.
 Some examples of numerical solvers are based on the model equations can be found here.

 The Direct Simulation Monte Carlo (DSMC) is a probabilistic method proposed by G.A.
 Bird.
 It consists of tracking of a huge number of model particles simultaneously decoupling the processes of their free motion and collisions between them.
 After alternating these two processes many times, the macroscopic characteristics are calculated based on the information about positions and velocities of the model particles.
-A result obtained by a valid implementation of the DSMC method is equivalent to that obtained from the Boltzmann equation.The DSMC method is easily applied to complicated geometrical configurations and to flows with chemical reactions.
-That is why it became a widely used method to solve scientific and engineering problems related to highly non-equilibrium gas flows.
+A result obtained by a valid implementation of the DSMC method is equivalent to that obtained from the Boltzmann equation.
+The DSMC method is easily applied to complicated geometrical configurations and to flows with chemical reactions and is a widely used method to solve scientific and engineering problems related to highly non-equilibrium gas flows.
+It has also been applied to simulate ultra-cold quantum gases.
 For weakly non-equilibrium flows, the discrete velocity method applied to the Boltzmann equation or to its model is more efficient than the DSMC method.

+More recent multiscale kinetic approaches seek to bridge the continuum, transitional, and free-molecular regimes within a single formulation.
+One example is the unified gas-kinetic framework, which classifies molecules according to their collision histories over an observation time scale and recovers the Boltzmann and Navier–Stokes descriptions as limiting cases.